 CHAS complies with our own internal retention schedules and the retention schedules set out in the NHS Records Management Guidance.

-If you support us, for example make a donation, volunteer, register to fundraise, sign up for an event or buy something from our shop, we will usually collect:
+If you support us, for example to make a donation, volunteer, register to fundraise, sign up for an event or buy something from our shop, we will usually collect:

 Where it is appropriate we may ask for: